freifunk-herford/site-ffhf/README.md

-# site-ffhf
+# Site Config Freifunk Herford

-site config for Freifunk Herford
+This is the Site Config for Freifunk Herford